WeblateOrg/weblate/docs/workflows.rst

 Translation workflows
 =====================

-Using Weblate is a process that brings your users closer to you, by bringing you closer to your translators.
+Using Weblate is a process bringing your users closer to you, where you are closer to your translators.
 It is up to you to decide how many of its features you want to make use of.

 The following is not a complete list of ways to configure Weblate.
-You can base other workflows on the most usual examples listed here.
+You can base other workflows on the most examples listed here.

 Translation access
 ------------------

 The :ref:`access control <access-control>` is not discussed in detail as a whole in the workflows, as most of its options can be applied to any workflow.
 Please consult the respective documentation on how to manage access to translations.

 In the following chapters, *any user* means a user who has access to the translation.
-It can be any authenticated user if the project is public, or a user that has a :guilabel:`Translate` permission for the project.
+It can be any authenticated user if the project is public, or a user with :guilabel:`Translate` permission to the project.

 .. _states: